wonsunahn/CS1632_Summer2021/exercises/2/README.md

 ```
 You have come full circle!
 But wait, does this mean RentACat is bug-free?
 How do you know if your unit tests themselves had defects and that's why they passed, even when RentACat is buggy?We have to actually verify the unit tests themselves to make sure that they are not defective!
 One way to verify unit tests is to test them on buggy programs to see if they detect the bugs as they are intended to.
 I have created a buggy version of Rent-A-Cat just for this purpose named RentACatBuggy.java.
 In order to apply your unit tests to RentACatBuggy, execute the following.
 For Windows:
 ```
-runBuggy.bat
+runTestBuggy.bat
 ```
 For Mac or Linux, try doing:
 ```
-bash runBuggy.sh
+bash runTestBuggy.sh
 ```

-If you run the above, you should get output that looks like [runBuggy.output.txt](runBuggy.output.txt).
+If you run the above, you should get output that looks like [runTestBuggy.output.txt](runTestBuggy.output.txt).
 Note that I've commented out the following line at TestRunner.java:30 to make the output less verbose:
 ```
 System.out.println(f.getTrace());
 ```